kuldeep1008/Blood-Donor-Emergency-Locator/README.md

 - A blue marker for your current location
 - A red marker for each matching donor, with their name/blood group/phone in a popup on click

-## Pitch line for judges

-> "In a medical emergency, finding a matching blood donor fast can save a life.
-> Our app instantly connects people in need with nearby, available donors of
-> the right blood group — using real-time geolocation search."